Group having picnic on beach

 Advertising

-Adelaide’s earnt its moniker of being rad for many reasons: world-renowned wine country, an astonishing amount of arts and culture festivals, and the laid back lifestyle.
-A big part of what the latter has going for it is a collection of stunning shorelines that can’t be missed.
+Adelaide’s earned its moniker of being 'rad' for many reasons: world-renowned wine country, an astonishing amount of arts and culture festivals and a seriously impressive dining scene.
+But one of the city's biggest drawcards is its collection of stunning shorelines that can’t be missed.

-The best things to do in Adelaide right now
+☀️ The best things to do in Adelaide

 By day, white and lemon-yellow striped umbrellas line Henley Beach's waterfront Ocean Bar and Kitchen.
 Come nighttime, fairy lights illuminate the top of Henley Square.
 Whether you’re stopping off for a nibble at the prime possie eateries, or putting out a towel on the endless stretch of sand, you’re sure to take a good couple of deep breaths and relax at Henley Beach.